VnQuix/quix-ui/README.md

 # Crypto Wallet All-In-One Application

-You can now find the project [here](https://wallet-9a0sx0fdj-duykhangpham201.vercel.app/#/).
+You can now find the project at [its current Vercel website](https://wallet-9a0sx0fdj-duykhangpham201.vercel.app/#/).
 The project currently supports Ethereum Mainnet, Polygon Mainnet, and Rinkedby Testnet.

 ## Features Preview:
 - Crypto Watchlist.